|Monday||8:30 AM - 7:00 PM|

 Pulling a shoulder muscle can happen quickly, like falling on the shoulder or from a car accident.
 It can also develop from months or years of working a job where individuals perform repetitive motions with the shoulders and overuse the muscles to the point of strain.
 No matter the cause, rehabilitation and recovery depend on the type and severity of the injury.

-The shoulder joint is surrounded by several muscles and tendons and because the shoulder can move so freely, it is a common area for a pull or strain.
+Several muscles and tendons surround the shoulder joint, and because the shoulder can move so freely, it is a common area for a pull or strain.
 Different shoulder muscle injuries fall under being pulled or strained.

-The majority of the time a pulled shoulder muscle is not serious.
-If the pain is not severe and it is not the result of an accident, it is okay to utilize home remedies to reduce pain and help the shoulder heal.
-However, there are symptoms that could indicate a serious injury or medical problem.
+The majority of the time, a pulled shoulder muscle is not serious.
+If the pain is not severe and is not the result of an accident, it is okay to utilize home remedies to reduce pain and help the shoulder heal.
+However, some symptoms could indicate a serious injury or medical problem.
 If you experience shoulder pain and any of the following, seek immediate medical attention.

-Depending on the severity and how much pain is presenting taking NSAIDs like Ibuprofen can help reduce pain and swelling.
+Depending on the severity and how much pain is presenting, NSAIDs like Ibuprofen can help reduce pain and swelling.
 Individuals can also incorporate the following: